 - iMac Digital Sound Studio.
 Our new iMac Lab replicates real-life industry experience.

-- DJ Room with full Pioneer DJ setups, including club-standard Pioneer CDJs, XDJs, Mixers and vinyl turntables.
+- DJ Room equipped with the most up to date industry-standard Pioneer DJ equipment including CDJ 3000s and DJM A9, as well as XDJs, and vinyl turntables.

 - Digital Radio Studio with Adobe Audition.

 - Internal live venue with stage and sound booth.

 - Free full suite of Adobe Creative Cloud Software for all students on this course for one year to facilitate assessment work.

 All DFEi students are provided with a M365 account, which gives them access to the tools and resources needed to deliver assessment work while attending their course.
 M365 Apps include Word, PowerPoint, Excel, outlook and OneDrive.

 Students will be required to undertake a period of work placement in an organisation connected to their vocational area during the academic year.
 Work Experience is mandatory for all of our full-time Level 5 courses.
 Students are required to source their own work placement but will be assisted in this by the work experience teacher.
 The work placement is usually for a period of 10 days or a minimum of 60 hours.
 Students usually find the work experience element of the course to be invaluable and should bear in mind that a successful work placement can sometimes lead to further opportunities.